-1.8.1a Do you have information resources or training in place to support: Yes The making of non-detriment findings? ☑ ☐ Permit officers? ☑ ☐ Enforcement officers? ☑ ☐ No 1.8.1b Is the CITES Virtual College used as part of your capacity building work?
+1.8.1a Do you have information resources or training in place to support: Yes No The making of non-detriment findings? \square Permit officers?
+Enforcement officers?

+1.8.1b Is the CITES Virtual College used as part of your capacity building work?
 What improvements could be made in using the Virtual College for capacity building?
-Yes No No information 1.8.1c Is the ICCWC Wildlife and Forest Crime Toolkit used in the development of capacity-building programmes, or does it form part of the curriculum of such programmes?
+Identifying the species The knowledge of the CITES management and the enforcement Yes No No information 1.8.1c stuff.
+Is the ICCWC Wildlife and Forest Crime Toolkit used in the development of capacity-building programmes, or does it form part of the curriculum of such programmes?
 What improvements could be made in using the ICCWC Toolkit for capacity building?
 Yes No No information